HPC-certification-forum/www/data/processes.md

   Contributions to the skill definitions can be made by
   1. editing the skill definitions on the Wiki (particularly for S0, S1 and T1 changes)
-  1. discussing them on Slack (it is a good idea to announce complex changes to the community in the #skill-tree channel)
+  1. discussing them on Matrix (it is a good idea to announce complex changes to the community in the #skill-tree channel)
   1. adjusting the cs-tree in the MindMap (editable via the FreePlane tool)
   1. directly preparing a GitHub pull request that changes the Markdown files in the community repository.
 As GitHub allows for commenting on individual lines, this provides means for rapid feedback as well.
   1. adopting a skill.
 We encourage [experts to maintain skills](#cs-adopting) in their expertise which ensures the skill is meeting the needs of the community.